Beatrixwmh/dsc-phase-1-project/README.md

 ## Conclusions
 In a nutshell, based on my analysis presented above, I have found a positive correlation between production budget and profit, and runtime and box office earnings.
 Moreover, I found the top two genres- Action and Comedy, that had been the most consistent in public appeal over the years, and also found the respective ideal times to release movies of these two genres.
 It was from these conclusions drawn that my three recommendations stated in the overveiw were formulated, to reiterate, they are:
 1. liberally invest into the production of the movie
-2. make an Action/ Comedy movie
+2. make an Action/ Comedy movie (release Feb/June if comedy; May/November if action)
 3. keep the movie around 140 minutes

 These recommendations were based on the overall highest probability of earning the most amount of revenue from the pool of samples I was able to obtain from two credible movie sites.
 However, these only provide general guidance that highlight the characteristics that successful movies tend to have, and one must keep in mind that correlation does not necessarily mean causation.
 Moreover, there are also many more factors that contribute to success that I was not able to address, like the plot structure and actors to hire.
 Regardless, I hope the information provided was usefull for giving one a good guage of what the movie industry is currently like, and its most apparent trends.

 ## For More Information